openshwprojects/OpenBK7231T_App/README.md

 (to be continued)

+# Testing HTTP server on Windows

+It is also possible to build a part of our App for Windows platform.
+It basically creates a Windows .exe for our HTTP server, so developers can create our configurator, etc, pages faster, without having any Tuya modules at hand.
+For building on Windows, use MSVC projects in the app directory.

 # Futher reading

 For technical insights and generic SDK information related to Bekken and XRadio modules, please refer: